fission-codes/spec/car-pool/car-mirror/SPEC.md

 ## 5.1 Why use a classic Bloom filter?

 There are many variants on Bloom filters that are used for similar problems in the literature, including the Invertible Bloom Filter, Distributed Bloom Filter, and HEX-BLOOM, among others.
 These all trade off size for the ability to synchronize multiple clients.
 CAR Mirror is a unicast source-to-sink protocol, thus the additional features of these structures are made redundant.
+An XOR-Filter or Cuckoo Filter are possible space optimizations for a future iteration, but classic Blooms are extremely simple and easy to reason about.

 ## 5.2 Privacy